kudadonbe/Jobs/Internship_Program.md

 The Civil Service Commission is encouraged to consider the financial feasibility of the program and take the necessary steps to secure funding and implement the internship program.

 ---

-Please review these drafts and let me know if any further adjustments are needed.